pwa-builder/pwa-auth/README.md

 ```
 <img loading="lazy" src="/assets/install-btn-dropdown.png">

-Or it can displayed as a list of provider buttons:
+Or it can be displayed as a list of provider buttons:
 ```html
 <pwa-auth appearance="list"></pwa-auth>
 ```